premstaller1/SHAP-DS2/README.md

 Github https://github.com/premstaller1/SHAP-DS2

-The objective of this project is to implement, apply and compare different mashine learning models based on financial datasets.
+The objective of this project is to implement, apply and compare different mashine learning models (Distilrobera, Cryptobert) based on financial datasets.
 Additionally, the implementation of SHAP therefore allows to gain a comprehensive understanding of influencing factors and to explore the performance of the models.

 ## Research Questions